ParijatMaitra/CasteConflictsSocialNetworks/README.md

 The SEPRI data were collected by the Institute for Rural Management, Anand (IRMA), India, in collaboration with the German Development Institute / Deutsches Institut für Entwicklungspolitik (DIE) and the World Bank.

-The survey was carried out in 13 Indian states.
+The surveys were carried out in 17 Indian states & covered 120,000+ households.

 Work in progress...